Eleazar19/Canada-retail-price-analysis/README.md

 Excel: Used for creating fact and dimension tables, and Data investigation.

-Power BI: Used for Data cleaning, Data modeling, Data visualization, and further analysis.
+Power BI&Power query: Used for Data cleaning, Data modeling, Data visualization, and further analysis.

 ## Dashboard: